loomltd/fluent-plugin-out_tcp_secure/README.md

-# FluentD output plugin for loomsystems.com.
+# Fluentd output plugin for loomsystems.com.
 Link to the [loomsystems.com documentation](http://support.loomsystems.com/sources/connect-existing-log-management-tools/fluentd)

-It mainly contains a proper JSON formatter and a socket handler that streams logs directly to loomsystems.com - so no need to use a log shipper if you don't wan't to.
+Fluentd output plugin for loomsystems contains a proper JSON formatter and a socket handler that streams logs directly to your loomsystems sub-domain.

 ## Pre-requirements